Skip to Content

 It doesn’t take all that much effort to brush him daily, either!
 There are many good everyday brushes that you can get for your German Shepherd’s outer coat that will remove loose hair and debris and keep him looking nice and tidy, but I recommend a slicker brush.

 All you need to do is a few quick run-throughs of your German Shepherd’s entire coat, and you will significantly reduce the amount he sheds compared to if you only brush him weekly.
-This little pile of fur came off Willow in just a couple of minutes of brushing.
+This little pile of fur came off Willow after a few minutes of brushing.

 “Ohh, that feels so much better!”

-5. Allow Your GSD More Access to Fresh Water
+5. Allow Your Dog More Access to Fresh Water

 Giving your German Shepherd about one ounce of water for every pound of body weight can improve all areas of his health and limit the amount of hair that ends up all over your house.

-If you’re having trouble keeping up with your dog’s water regimen, I recommend using an automatic dog water dispenser.
-This device allows you to fill up a big tub of water all at once, so you won’t have to keep remembering to add more water to the bowl throughout the day.
+If you’re struggling with your dog’s water regimen, I recommend using an automatic dog water dispenser.
+This device allows you to fill up a big tub of water all at once, so you won’t have to remember to add more water to the bowl throughout the day.

 I’ve never had to use one of these; however, I’ve heard good things about them, and I think they can really do the trick.
 If I were choosing one from Amazon, I like the look of the Petsafe Drinkwell, as it’s ideal for German Shepherds with its large design and adjustable water flow.